-The changes of the mother and/or fetus to survive after an episode of convulsion or until delivery depends on the treshhold on the effects of PIH and its complications.
+The changes of the mother and/or fetus to survive after an episode of convulsion or until delivery depends on the threshold on the effects of PIH and its complications.
 This can be:

-- Poor—if there are multiple and long episodes of convulsions which are associated or leads to the evelopment of persistent coma, hyperthermia, cyanosis, tachycardia, and liver damage.
+- Poor—if there are multiple and long episodes of convulsions that are associated or lead to the development of persistent coma, hyperthermia, cyanosis, tachycardia, and liver damage.

-- Terminal—if there are development of one or more of the following complications:
+- Terminal—if there is a development of one or more of the following complications: